 Eligible organizations participating in Student Search Service can look for students for recruitment, scholarship opportunities, and college planning purposes based on elements such as area of intended study, demographics, geography, AP, SAT, and PSAT/NMSQT score range, and interest in a specific college (based on the college list the student creates on the College Board BigFuture site).
 College Board doesn't share disability information, parental income, Social Security numbers, phone numbers, or actual test scores.
 These organizations must sign a strict license agreement that outlines how student information can be used and requires organizations to retain such information for limited periods only.
 These organizations are prohibited from sharing student information with any group other than their contractors, such as direct mail service providers.
 See the Student Search Service page for more information or call 866-825-8051.

-Student Data Questionnaire: The optional Student Data Questionnaire may be completed at the time a student registers or takes the PSAT 10, PSAT/NMSQT, or SAT is used for College Board research, test validity purposes and for eligible colleges and scholarship programs to start conversations with students if they opted in to Student Search Service.
-Students can choose to complete or skip questions; information is collected about grades, interests, intended major and college plans.
+Student Data Questionnaire: The optional Student Data Questionnaire may be completed at the time a student registers for or takes the PSAT 10, PSAT/NMSQT, or SAT and is used for College Board research, test validity purposes, and by eligible colleges and scholarship programs to start conversations with students who opted in to Student Search Service.
+Students can choose to complete or skip questions; information is collected about grades, interests, intended major, and college plans.
 To see the types of questions on the Student Data Questionnaire that are being shared if you opted in to Student Search Service, please refer to the Student Search Service page.

 Services for Students with Disabilities (SSD): Students and parents generally work with their school to request accommodations and provide information to College Board.
 When requesting accommodations online, schools must certify that they have parental consent from the parent/guardian of any student under 18 to provide information and must keep this information in their records.
 When a paper Student Eligibility Form is used to request accommodations, the parent/guardian must indicate on the form that they consent to the request/release of information.
 Students 18 and over may sign the forms themselves.
 Visit our Services for Students with Disabilities page to learn more.